Mahad459/mahad.github.io/README.md

 - Built a pipeline to predict lagged metrics using Neural Networks and gradient-boosting algorithms
     - Models forecasted 90-day revenue based on 3-day predictors with 85% accuracy after extensive hyperparameter tuning
 - Trained and onboarded 10+ new resources on 4 accounts across South America and Europe
-- Assigned additional responsibilities as a developer for Afiniti’s custom R-based modelling tool used companywide
+- Assigned additional responsibilities as a developer for Afiniti’s custom R-based modeling tool used companywide
     - New training and validation methodologies were incorporated into the pipeline, improving validation accuracy by 10%
 - Used Timeseries Analysis to predict the impact of football matches on caller behavior, model validations boosted by 2%